Brown-University-Library/eaccpf-indexer/README.md

 EAC-CPF Indexer Data Processing Utility
 =======================================

-EAC-Indexer is a utility for collecting EAC-CPF from a file system or a web site, and post-processing it for applications such as search and visualization in maps or timelines.
+EAC-Indexer is a utility for indexing EAC-CPF in a file system or a web site, and post-processing it for applications such as search and visualization in maps or timelines.
 The utility is able to extract concepts, people and locations from free text or structured data fields.
 Source and processed data are written to disk for each stage of processing, to enable an open workflow and alternative uses.

 Credits